Cleaning Up The Mess HOWTO

 "continueOnAnyError" is implemented since midPoint 3.6.

 This form of bulk action will read all the objects into memory before deleting them.
 This is needed, as currently (midPoint 3.6 and earlier) not all repository implementations can safely delete an object while searching all the objects at the same time.
 Therefore, this form will work reliably for small-to-medium deployments.
 The usage in large deployments is questionable.
 This limitation can be fixed (MID-3940).
-Please consider subscription.
+Please consider purchasing a subscription.